Dragorn421/zelda64-import-blender/README.md

 - Handle importing an object with several hierarchies (skeletons) better (thanks Nokaubure for pointing that out)

 At this point, version number was introduced to be 2.0

+Further changes are documented by release tags and commit history.